mrdcvlsc/cyfre/README.md

 */
 ```
+**NOTE:**
-**NOTE: the function should only have one parameter, and... it's parameter type and return type should be of the same type**
+  - the function should only have one parameter
+  - the function's return type, and parameter type should be the same as the matrix type

 </details>